Rock Hill DUI Attorney

 Commonly Asked Questions

-Can I refuse a breathalyzer test in South Carolina?
+Can I Refuse a Breathalyzer Test in South Carolina?

 If you've been charged with a DUI in South Carolina, it's important to act quickly and seek legal representation.
 You should also avoid discussing your case with anyone other than your lawyer, as anything you say could potentially be used against you in court.

-Can a DUI charge be expunged from my record in South Carolina?
+Can a DUI Charge Be Expunged from My Record in South Carolina?

 In South Carolina, DUI convictions cannot be expunged from your record.
 However, if you were charged with a DUI and the case was dismissed or you were acquitted, you may be eligible to have the arrest and charge expunged from your record.